-This is the description of how the style of beer should taste, feel and look.
+This is the description of how the American-Style Amber/Red Ale style of beer should taste, feel and look.
 However, there may be perfectly fine beers in this style that fall outside of these ranges and descriptions.
-This information is just to show the most commonly accepted ranges for the beer style.
+This information is just to show the most commonly accepted ranges for the American-Style Amber/Red Ale beer style.

-The functional properties of brewing beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of American-Style Amber/Red Ale beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.